intel-fpga-ref-design/Max10-RemoteUpdate/README.md

 # Max10 RemoteUpdate
  Max 10 Remote Update through System Console

-This design is created in Quartus 16.0.
-You will need to recompile the design using RemoteUpdate.qar.
+This design is created in Quartus 21.1 Standard Edition.
+You will need to recompile the design using RemoteUpdate.qar and convert the programming file using InternalConfig.cof.

 Below is the guide on how to run the demo using System Console.
+1. Run System Console
+2. Execute "source Max10_RSU_v2.tcl"

 ![alt text](https://github.com/intel-fpga-ceg/Max10-RemoteUpdate/blob/main/image/console.jpg)